By Sister Karen Zielinski, OSF

 Over the years, scientists have found God’s greatness even in one of the most minute phenomena—human tears.
 Biochemist William Frey has spent 15 years as head of a research team studying tears.
 Tears have numerous critical functions.
 Emotional tears are a response which only humans have, for only people can weep.
 All animals that live in air produce tears to lubricate their eyes.
 But only people possess the marvelous system that causes crying.

 Not all tears are equal.
 At the St. Paul Ramsey Medical Center in Minnesota, tears caused by simple irritants were compared to those tears brought on by emotion.
 Frey found that stress-induced tears removed toxic ‘substances’ from the body.
 Volunteers cried from watching sad movies, and then from freshly cut onions.
 Researchers found that tears from the movies, called emotional tears, contained far more toxic biological byproducts.
 They concluded that weeping is an excretory process which removes toxic substances that normally build up during emotional stress.
+Aside from crying, utilizing products such as CBD Oil UK is also an effective way to release all the stress.

 When we see a beautiful work of art, attend a sacred service or a lovely concert, we may cry tears of beauty.
 These emotional tears seem to be tapping into our deeper, spiritual selves.
 We might not have words to express this experience of beauty or wonder, but we somehow know it is a spiritual event in our lives.
 We actually cry, and feel better.
 We are healed a little bit.